yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2022/index.md

 toastUnlimited {{< gh-hovercard "8369" "disabled the extension" >}} on Polaris GPUs while we wait for our dedicated GPU devs to have the time to implement a proper fix.
 We plan to allow the extension to work with old-school 32-bit precision in the future.

-Now, still on the subject of AMD Windows Vulkan drivers, we have to bring up another extension issue.
+While still on the subject of AMD Windows Vulkan drivers, we have to talk about another extension issue.
 Since driver version 22.5.2, support was added for `VK_KHR_push_descriptor`, an old extension that has been working in every other driver for the past 5 years, be it Intel, NVIDIA or Mesa.

-While we have not root-cased the issue yet, only AMD’s Windows drivers crash when calling VK_KHR_push_descriptor.
+While we don't yet know the root cause of the issue, only AMD’s Windows drivers crash when calling VK_KHR_push_descriptor.
 As this extension is critical to the entire rendering process, any AMD GPU would crash on any game.

 It seems that this time around, AMD may have simply released a broken implementation of the extension.